 Some of the options described below entail a greater amount of risk than most smart amateur investors are likely to want.
 Some of them fall firmly in the “alternative” category, which even people with a great deal of financial experience tend to avoid.
-This article provides a brief snapshot of some of the opportunities out there and aims to give a broad spectrum of the best short term investments in 2019 has to offer, including some you normally wouldn’t think of.
+This article provides a brief snapshot of some of the best place to save money out there and aims to give a broad spectrum of the best short term investments in 2021 has to offer, including some you normally wouldn’t think of.
 None of the following should be taken as a recommendation that’s suitable for you personally.
 You should really seek competent advice tailored to your financial situation and goals before making any major financial decisions.

 Paying Your Existing Debt Is the Best Way to Invest 20 000 Short Term!